-Once solubility is established in the formulation, in whatever phase the benefit is desired, the ability to lower surface tension is the next most critical factor in efficient formulations.
-If a silicone polymer cannot lower surface tension 0f the formulation, it will be of limited value in the formulation.
+Once solubility is established in the formulation, in whatever phase the benefit is desired, the ability to lower surface tension is critical.
+If a silicone polymer cannot lower surface tension Of the formulation, it will be of limited value in the formulation.
 We recommend always looking at surface tension of the formulation with and without the silicone polymer being added.
 Surface tension reduction is key to performance.
 Surface tension is a key analysis for formulation with silicones.